 And it examines, before the replicants of Bladerunner and Philip K Dick, what it means to be human at all.
 Ultimately Pirx defeats the mysterious plotter aboard the starship with what the cyborg deems to be weakness - his humanity.

-The first film release of Lem’s is Solyaris (preceding the 1971 Tarkovsky and 2002 Soderbergh versions), a 1968 Polish television adaptation.
-This version sheds both the introspection and striking cinematography of the former, and the sentimental tug of the latter, to leave a strangely neutered and clinical creation.
+The first on-screen adaptation of Lem’s Solyaris (preceding both the 1971 Tarkovsky and 2002 Soderbergh versions), debuted in 1968 on Polish television.
+This early version sheds both the introspection and striking cinematography of the former, and the sentimental tug of the latter, to leave a strangely neutered and clinical creation.

 Its clunky performances (hampered further by the hammy acting style of the period) and gaping lack of any emotional resonance or depth - when Kelvin’s long dead wife materialises in his room he dispatches her matter-of-factly without the bat of an eyelid - severs any ties we might have felt to the characters and the mysterious happenings on the spaceship, as well as the impetus to conduct a deeper analysis of the philosophical and metaphysical questions raised by the work.